 In these cases, the vaginal discharge appears slightly gray or yellowish and smells like rotten fish.

 What to do: You should see your obstetrician or gynecologist to confirm the diagnosis and to start treatment with safe gestation antibiotics such as Metronidazole or Clindamycin for about 7 days.
+See more about the treatment of this infection.

 This is an infection caused by the Neisseria gonorrhoeae bacterium that is transmitted through unprotected sexual contact with someone contaminated and therefore can arise during pregnancy especially if you have contact with an infected partner.
 Symptoms include yellowish discharge, pain while urinating, incontinence and presence of lumps in the vagina, for example.